ankkesar/StockPriceTracker/StockPriceTracker/README.md

 Data Transfer Object for stock price data from the service.
 - `id`: Stock identifier
 - `symbol`: Stock symbol
 - `price`: Current price (mutable), since I am using initial value set.
-- It will be immutable with actual wss
+It will be immutable with actual wss
 - `change`: Price change
 - `updatedAt`: Update timestamp
 - `toJson()`: Converts to JSON string

 #### `StockPriceService` (interface)
 Interface for stock price streaming service.
-Ensures maintainability, can be migrated a diff impl like grpc in future
+Ensures maintainability, can be migrated a different impl like grpc in future
 - `getStockPriceStream()`: Flow of stock price DTOs
 - `startStockService()`: Start the service
 - `stopStockPriceService()`: Stop the service